Start by clicking on "Fill out the template"

 Service providers should provide a new Service Agreement every time they undertake a new project, although a "project" may be ongoing indefinitely, (eg maintenance services).
 A separate Service Agreement will also need to be provided to every different client.

-The Service Agreement will be legally binding when it has been printed on judicial stamp paper or e-stamp paper and signed by both the service provider and the client, and has been dated.
+The Service Agreement will be legally binding when it has been printed on non-judicial stamp paper or e-stamp paper and signed by both the service provider and the client and has been dated.
 The value of the stamp paper would depend on the state in which it is executed.
 Each state in India has provisions in respect of the amount of stamp duty payable on such agreements.
-Information regarding stamp duty payable can be found on the State government websites.
-For instance, the website of the state of Karnataka provides details of stamp duty payable on agreements as does the website of the Delhi.
+Information regarding the stamp duty payable can be found on the State government websites.
+For instance, the website of the state of Karnataka provides details of stamp duty payable on agreements as does the website of Delhi.

 Both the service provider and the client should keep a signed copy of the Service Agreement.
 In order to do this, two different copies can be signed, or if only one copy is signed, it can be photocopied and then distributed between the parties.

-Goods and Services Tax (GST) is applicable on supply of services at different rates for different categories of services other than a few services which are exempt.
+Goods and Services Tax (GST) is applicable to supply of services at different rates for different categories of services other than a few services which are exempt.
 More information can be found on the website of the Central Board of Excise and Customs.

 How to modify the template